Why Bella Hadid Defending A Female Paparazzi Photographer Matters So Much

 Advertisement

 Hadid's bodyguards begin shoving photographers aside.
 She grabs a security guard and yells, "can you please not touch her?"
 It's unclear what prompted her to say this — the video's angle is just out of frame — but the guard immediately becomes defensive.
-He begins shaking his head, while Hadid asks the female photographer (Cris Frakgou, who also freelances for Refinery29) if she is OK.
+He begins shaking his head, while Hadid asks the female photographer if she is OK.
 "Don't touch her," she says firmly, and the guard counters by insisting that he didn't touch the woman in question.

 Bella Hadid is absolutely no stranger to the paparazzi.
 Presumably, the guards escorting her out of the show are in her employ to ensure her physical safety from the paparazzi.
 If Hadid felt the need to speak up, then the situation, from her perspective, could have escalated into assault.
 Bella understands that her safety should not come at the expense of others.
 That male bodyguard is a physically bulky, imposing person, and was clearly larger than the female photographer that he shoved out the way.
 Annoying as the paparazzi may be, we love seeing Bella stand up for another woman who is just trying to do her job.